lantelyes/uploadr/README.md

 * The client and backend would ideally be split into their own repositories and ran independently from each other
 * Deployment procedures would need to be created
 * The efficiency of file searching would need to be improved
+* Migrate to Bootstrap 3.x, as 4.0 is still in beta

 ## Postmortem
 I had a lot of fun completing this challenge!
 There were a few things I could have done better in hindsight.
 First I should have spent more time designing my solution before getting into the code, second I could have organized my commits in a more consistent manner, and finally I could have used branches in git when adding functionality.